What is PROM?

-This article was written by Alicia A. Breakey, MA, PhD Candidate, Angela Reidner, MS, CNM, and Rebecca Dekker, PhD, RN, APRN
+This article was written by Alicia A. Breakey, MA, PhD, Angela Reidner, MS, CNM, and Rebecca Dekker, PhD, RN, APRN

-Estimates vary, but researchers say that about 8-10%, or 1 in 10 women, will have their water break before the onset of labor (Gunn et al., 1970).
+Estimates vary, but researchers say that about 8-10%, or 1 in 10 people, will have their water break before the onset of labor (Gunn et al., 1970).

 Where did the “24 hour clock?” come from?

-Many people are under the impression that once a woman’s water breaks, she only has 24 hours to give birth or she will automatically need a Cesarean.
+Some people are under the impression that once a person’s water breaks, the birthing person only has 24 hours to give birth or they will automatically need a Cesarean.
 In other parts of the world, some people have told me that birthing persons only have 24 hours to go into labor before they must be induced.
 Where did these opinions come from?
 Are they evidence-based?

-Many doctors at this time said that women should give birth within 24 hours after their water broke, even if that requires a C-section.
+Many doctors at this time said that women should give birth within 24 hours after their water broke, even if that required an automatic Cesarean.

 In 1966, Shubeck et al wrote,